 About Sistah Space

-SISTAH SPACE works with African heritage women and girls who have experienced domestic or sexual abuse and those who have lost a loved one to domestic violence.
+We work with African heritage women & girls who've experienced domestic or sexual abuse or who have lost a loved one to domestic violence.

-Our survivors are from many different sections of the African & Caribbean community, including the Rastafarian/ grassroots who are often on the fringes of society.
-Rastafarian women are among those who have the highest rate of under reporting.
-Our specialist service seeks to assist those who are apprehensive about going to mainstream services without support, such as the police and other statutory services.
+Our survivors are from many different sections of the African & Caribbean community, including the Rastafarian/ Grassroots community - who are often on the fringes of society.
+Rastafarian women are among those who have the highest rate of underreporting.
+Our specialised service seeks to assist those who are apprehensive about going to mainstream services without support, such as the police and other statutory services.

-SISTAH SPACE is run by a team of volunteers and we currently depend on the community to keep this crucial initiative going.
+SISTAH SPACE is run by a team of volunteers.
+We depend on the community to keep this crucial initiative going.

-To meet the needs and ensure the safety of the Independent Domestic Violence Advisor (IDVA) / Independent Sexual Violence Advisor (ISVA) and volunteers who often attend an address or wait in the street at unsociable hours to collect survivors and take them to safety, we need to raise £4000 to purchase a vehicle for Sistah Space.
+To meet the needs and ensure the safety of our staff and volunteers who often attend an address or wait in the street at unsociable hours to collect survivors and take them to safety, we need to raise £4000 to purchase a vehicle for Sistah Space.

 An additional £2000 will ensure that we can retain the services of an IDVA and ISVA as a sessional for one year as we currently have just one qualified IDVA/ISVA volunteering.

 100 % of all donations will go to maintaining and supporting a SISTAH SPACE and its service users.